Ranch-style house: Era of popularity

 By the 1950s, the California ranch house, by now often called simply the ranch house or "rambler house", accounted for nine out of every ten new houses.
 The seemingly endless ability of the style to accommodate the individual needs of the owner/occupant, combined with the very modern inclusion of the latest in building developments and simplicity of the design, satisfied the needs of the time.
 Ranch houses were built throughout America and were often given regional facelifts to suit regional tastes.
-The "Colonial Ranch" of the Midwest and Northeast is one such noted variant, adding American Colonial features to the facade of the California ranch house.
-Ranch houses of the 1940s and 1950s are typically more deliberately themed in nature than those of the 1960s and 1970s, with features such as dovecotes, Swiss board edging on trim, and generally western and even fantasy trim styling.
+The "Colonial Ranch" of the Midwest is one such noted variant, adding American Colonial features to the facade of the California ranch house.
 From the mid-1960s onward, the ranch house echoed the national trend towards sleekness in design, with the homes becoming even simpler and more generic as this trend continued.

 Features

 Prominent features are of the original ranch house style include: